The Last Policeman: Synopsis

 In late March 2012, Henry Palace, a young detective with the Concord, New Hampshire police, is called to a crime scene: a man named Peter Zell has apparently hanged himself in the men's room of a former McDonald's.
 The case seems clear-cut, but Palace wonders about the bruises on Zell's head and the fact that he was wearing a cheap suit but used an expensive belt to hang himself.
 Palace decides to consider the death a possible murder, and to investigate despite the limited resources available and peer pressure not to waste them.

 His investigation finds several odd loose ends.
 Zell was an actuary who worked at an insurance company; the previous year he stopped showing up to work for several weeks before returning with no explanation, and his boss recalls an out-of-character angry incident at the office Halloween party.
-His secretary, Naomi Eddes, says she wasn't close to Zell, although Palace saw her in the parking lot outside the McDonald's.
+His secretary, Naomi Eddes, says she was not close to Zell, although Palace saw her in the parking lot outside the McDonald's.
 Zell's co-workers say he left that night with a man in a biodiesel-operated pickup truck.
 At Zell's apartment, Palace finds a stack of newspaper clippings about Maia, with extensive mathematical calculations in the margin, and the unexplained label "12.375".
 Zell had begun writing a note to his sister, Sophia Littlejohn, a midwife, but had stopped after addressing it.
 At Sophia's house, her husband Erik tells Palace that Zell was lately very depressed, but lies about his wife's whereabouts.
 The coroner refuses to do more than the absolute minimum when autopsying Zell's body, but Palace takes a vial of Zell's blood to the toxicology lab anyway.

 Meanwhile, Palace must also deal with his sister Nico, who asks him to try to find her worthless husband Derek, who has gone missing.
 Eventually Palace learns that Derek was arrested for driving an ATV onto closed military property.
 He is able to visit Derek in detention, but Derek will not speak to him and Palace cannot secure his release.

 Palace finds the driver of the pickup truck, a friend of Zell's named J.T.
 Toussaint, but his story that Zell left his house later that evening after the two saw a movie and drank some beers checks out.
 A patrol cop from the crime scene has been following the trail of Zell's cell phone, which was stolen from his body, and recovered it.
 Palace finds that Zell called Naomi Eddes every night, proof that she was lying to Palace earlier.
 When he confronts her, she explains that Zell was addicted to morphine and needed her help getting clean.
 Palace conjectures that the "12.375" on Zell's box is a percentage—that is, the threshold at which the chance of Maia destroying the Earth became high enough that it would be worth attempting a risky thing he'd always wanted to do: experimenting with drugs.